Anesthesiologist Career Guide: Education and Salary Overview

 Nurse Anesthetists

 Certified registered nurse anesthetists (CRNAs) are advanced practice nurses who work alongside anesthesiologists.
-Typical responsibilities include administering anesthesia or analgesics before, during, and after medical procedures, providing pain management, and offering emergency services.
+They administer anesthesia or analgesics before, during, and after medical procedures, provide pain management, and offer emergency services.

 Surgeons